Pamela Zinn

 Dr. Zinn is a Classicist whose research and teaching are broadly concerned with Latin literature, Hellenistic philosophy, Greco-Roman intellectual history, and the Classical Tradition.

-In addition to her research and teaching in the Department of Classical and Modern Languages and Literatures, Dr. Zinn has a range of affiliations at Texas Tech.
+In addition to her research, teaching, and sevice in the Department of Classical and Modern Languages and Literatures, Dr. Zinn has a range of affiliations at Texas Tech.
 These include the Women's and Gender Studies Program, ''The Animal' in the Humanities' Working Group, the Honors College's Program in Inquiry and Investigation (Pi Squared) and Undergraduate Research Scholars program, and The Humanities Center at Texas Tech.
 Dr. Zinn also co-organized 'Animal/Language: An Interdisciplinary Conference', an international conference held at Texas Tech from March 21st-23rd 2019.

 Academic Publications